koskath/arete2/course_content/SC/md_files/Lecture6/lecture_6_slide_29_discussion-topic.md

 # Discussion Topic

 Supplier Selection
-Select the best supplier
-(ABC A/S or XYZ Ltd.)
-based on the supplier
-data posted on the next
-slide!
-Which supplier is most
-prefered by you and why?
+This discussion topic focuses on supplier selection and asks you to select the best supplier, either ABC A/S or XYZ Ltd., based on the supplier data posted on the next slide.
+You are invited to consider the various quantitative and qualitative criteria presented there and to decide which supplier is most preferred by you and why.
 29